himedlooff/doxray/README.md

 ```

 _styles.json:_
-Notice how the `code` property now has a code object for the CSS file and for
+Notice how the `code` property now has a code object for both the CSS and Less
-the Less file.
+files.

 ```json
 {